What's new or changed in Dynamics 365 Talent (March 20, 2019)

 Show login hint to candidates who forgot their credentials

 If a candidate forgot the social credentials they used to apply to a job while opening a link that was saved or emailed to them, they will now see a hint with the provider name and user name (obfuscated).
 This helps them use the correct credentials to access their job application.

 Help internal candidates explore internal jobs

 An issue has been fixed where external candidates could see the name of the recruiter or the hiring manager of a job.
 Now only internal candidates can see the hiring team members for a job.
 It’s also easier for internal candidates to view and apply to internal only jobs.
 When a candidate tries to access the link to view or apply to an internal-only job, they are forced to authenticate with Azure Active Directory credentials.
 Internal candidates also have the ability to contact the hiring team member to express interest in or to know more about the job.
 This capability is available for all jobs for only internal candidates.
-For more information, see Career site functionality in Attract.
+For more information, see Set up your career site in Microsoft Dynamics 365 Talent - Attract.

 Designate silver medalists to assign high value applicants for future positions

 Recruiters and hiring managers often keep a running list of applicants who were a good fit for the position but could not be extended an offer as the position was already filled.
 Such applicants, termed silver medalists, are valuable as they can help reduce the time to hire the next time a similar position opens up.
 Attract now allows recruiters and hiring managers to designate silver medalists on the applicants list if the applicant is advanced to the Offer stage.
 The silver medalist designation will appear on the applicants list for the job, but also in the talent pool view when these applicants are members of any of the recruiter's or hiring manager's pools.
 Additionally, the designation will appear in the job history as part of the talent pool profile of a candidate.
 You can preview this feature by having an administrator turn it on using Feature Management in the Admin Center.